mommommy1960-lang/institutional-enclosure-act/EXPIRED_PATENT_LOG.md

 *   **The Architect's Vision:** Legacy engineers codified structural parameters for durable, anti-vibration vehicle brackets and interlocking, quick-release mechanical docks designed to retain physical hardware securely under high stress.
 *   **Civic Continuum Integration:** We claim these mechanical parameters to build the SAGE Bike Unit frame mount.
 By utilizing an interlocking, snap-fit physical bracket on bicycle handlebars and seat posts, we establish high-mobility physical security for the device without relying on electronic or corporate-controlled locks.
 *
+## Panel 003: The Ergonomic Chassis & Modular Vehicle Interlock
+*   **Original Inventors:** Ole E. Tweet, Kenneth Q. Kalsnes, Ryan Hughes, Douglas Wolter, Tim Michalke, and Ronald G. Solberg (Thief River Falls, Minnesota)
+*   **Patent Designation:** `US 7854460 B2`
+*   **The Architects' Vision:** This team engineered a rugged, interlocking quick-release receiver assembly.
+It utilizes a base mounting unit and an auxiliary frame unit that snap-fit together, eliminating the need for unreliable strap networks and ensuring secure cargo attachment under intense mechanical vibration.
+*   **Civic Continuum Integration:** We honor these six Minnesota architects by scaling down their interlocking coupler mechanics to build the SAGE Bike Unit frame mount.
+This gives our hardware enclosure a secure, high-mobility physical docking mechanism on bicycle handlebars and frames that locks shut mechanically without relying on electronic or corporate-controlled parameters.
+Thank you all.
+*